recallai/teams-transcript/README.md

 - `transcript.done`

 ---
-## Bonus: If you only want async trasncription
+## Bonus: If you only want async transcription

 Configure bot.json file